 Philadelphia Country Club is one of the oldest in the country, formed by John C. Bullit in 1890.
-He acquired a 60-acre property on which a polo field was laid out (hence the horse head club emblem) at Bala, next to Fairmount Park and a 9-hole golf course followed two years later.
+He acquired a 60-acre property on which a polo field was laid out (hence the horse head club emblem) at Bala Cynwyd and a 9-hole golf course followed two years later.
+In 1899 Ruth Underhill won the fifth edition of the U.S. Women’s Amateur on the Bala course, which no longer exists.

 Land was purchased at Gladwyne in 1926 for the purpose of constructing an 18-hole layout and this was designed by the William S. Flynn and Howard C. Toomey company, opening in 1930 as the Spring Mill course.